Manda7rsnt/slack-statistics/README.md

 ## Getting a token

 * You can grab a test token from [here](https://api.slack.com/docs/oauth-test-tokens).
+* When contributing, please remember to [look after](https://labs.detectify.com/2016/04/28/slack-bot-token-leakage-exposing-business-critical-information/) your tokens (beginning with `xoxp`)
-Please note the following warning:
+* Also, please note the following warning:

 > Test tokens are just for you.
 Never share test tokens with other users or applications.
 Do not publish test tokens in public code repositories.
 Review token safety tips.